golang/protobuf/README.md

 - `Mfoo/bar.proto=quux/shme` - declares that foo/bar.proto is
   associated with Go package quux/shme.
 This is subject to the import_prefix parameter.
+- `package=mypackage` - an explicit package name that will override `go_package` in the generated files.

 ## gRPC Support ##